mayhabib1/Qordoba-iOS-SDK/README.md

 ### Feedback

 Your feedback will help us shape the future of this product!
-For questions, comments, suggestions or feedback, please message us at support@qordoba.com.
+For questions, comments, suggestions or feedback, please send a note to support@qordoba.com.

 ### Legal